Lubero: Overview

 Lubero is a medium-sized town with several modern amenities including an airport, Lubero Airport, with a grass runway.
 In the hills around the town, a mini-hydropower station, Lubero Hydroelectric Power Station, is planned to complement Mutwanga Hydroelectric Power Station and Rutshuru Hydroelectric Power Station, in supplying power to the communities in and around Virunga National Park.

 Like most localities in North Kivu, Lubero has witnessed plenty of violence as the various militias have battled each other for real estate and treasure during the last two decades.
 Battles have also been fought between the militias, government forces and United Nations "peace keepers".
 The toll in human lives has been high.
 Many have been left with physical disabilities.
 More suffer long-term psychological war trauma.

 In 2022 MONUSCO announced that work had begun to build a market here involving ex-combatants as part of their integration into the community.
 The market was designed to offer protection to vulnerable women.

+On August 27, 2022, at least five people were stabbed, and several houses were burned during a community conflict, which opposes the inhabitants of the localities of Matulu and Bukununu in the Musindi Groupement south of Lubero territory in North Kivu.

+On September 7, 2022, four people of the same family were reported dead in a house collapse in Lukanga, the capital of the Bukenye Groupement, in the Lubero territory of North Kivu.

+On September 19, 2022, two people were killed in the village of Musenda, in the chiefdom of Bashaga, in the territory of Lubero, in North Kivu, during an incursion of the Mai-Mai militiamen of the Chandenga group.